reviewboard/reviewboard/docs/manual/users/reviews/reviewing-diffs.rst

     https://reviews.example.com/r/123/diff/1/?filenames=*.txt,src/*

-This is considered an advanced feature targetting extension authors and those comfortable modifying and sharing URLs.
+This is considered an advanced feature targeting extension authors and those comfortable modifying and sharing URLs.
 There's no UI today to enable the filtering within the diff viewer.